 All digital inputs are scanned in a 5 ms cycle, meaning that the state of an input is updated every 0...5 milliseconds.
 When an input is used internally in the device (either in setting group change or logic), it takes additional 0...5 milliseconds to operate.
-Theoretically, therefore, it takes 0...10 milliseconds to change the group when a digital input is used for group control or a similar function.
+Theoretically, therefore, it takes 0...10 milliseconds to change the setting group when a digital input is used for setting group control or a similar function.
 In practice, however, the delay is between 2...8 milliseconds about 95 % of the time.
-When a digital input is connected directly to a digital output (T1...Tx), it takes an additional 5 ms round.
-Therefore, when a digital input internally, it takes 0...15 milliseconds in theory and 2...13 milliseconds in practice.
+When a digital input is connected directly to a digital output (OUT1...OUTx), it takes an additional 5 ms round.
+Therefore, when a digital input controls a digital output internally, it takes 0...15 milliseconds in theory and 2...13 milliseconds in practice.